 Once you understand the reasons for your data and results, you’ll have a better idea of where to direct your sales team’s efforts to drive decisions about production quantities, timelines, employment needs, pricing, and other essentials that keep your business running smoothly.

 A sales report, according to its definition, is a powerful analyticsAnalyticsAnalytics is the active study of different types of data with the aim of discovering meaningful patterns and translating these into insight (such as historical analyses and forecasts), or action (such as those intended to improve business performance). tool that allows businesses to evaluate their current sales performance as well as their border sale strategy.
-However, sales reporting is more than just that.
+However, it is more than just that.

 In essence, you’ll have a bigger picture of how your company will perform in the coming period and will be able to make decisions based on that data.